 This is the second part of our Mobile facts to Keep in Mind (see last week Monday Note–or here on Quartz).
 Today, a few more basic trends and a closer look at healthy markets for digital news.

 Last week, we spoke about the preeminence of mobile applications.
 Not all readers agree, of course, but I found more data to support the finding; among many sources, the remarkable Reuters Institute Digital News Report (pdf here) is worth reading:

-47% of smartphone users say they use mainly apps for news
+47% of smartphone users say they use mainly apps

 According to the report, this figure has risen by six percentage points in just one year.
 By contrast, 38% of the news consumption happens via a browser—which is losing ground: -4% in just a year.